NigelFinegan5p/project4/README.md

 -   Leave the site with a great brand experience
 -   View the 6 strategic product options available
 -   Access Anywhere
--  Engage with the brand on blog posts and drop there ideas
+-  Engage with the brand on blog posts and allow the user to drop there ideas and feedback on blog posts or use the contact us form .

 <br>